 Future-proofing your workforce in the age of automation

-11 months ago by Damian Hamer / Back to all blogs
+over 3 years ago by Damian Hamer / Back to all blogs

 As organizations find ways to automate many processes and workflows, the workforce of the future is set to change dramatically.
 Over the past few years, we’ve seen various predictions of how automation will affect the workforce.
 For instance, in 2014, Gartner research director Peter Sondergaard predicted that “one in three jobs will be converted to software, robots and smart machines by 2025.”
 In a 2015 report, the Committee for Economic Development of Australia (CEDA) said more than five million jobs in Australia alone will be gone in 10 to 15 years’ time.
 And just recently, artificial intelligence (AI) expert Kai Fu Lee also said 40% of the world’s jobs will be replaced by robots.